Our Research

 For prospective students:

 To work on a project, please consider sending your application by including your CV and a personal statement reflecting your motivation.
 For graduate researchers, provide your undergraduate transcripts and evidence for your scholarly potential (e.g., Hornor thesis, peer-reviewed paper that you wrote, science-focused class paper, etc).
-For undergradute researchers, you must be a current NMU student, have sucessfully completed Human Anatomy & Physiology (BI 207 / BI 208) and - depending on the project topic - Introduction to Cell & Molecular Biology (BI 218) or Principles of Ecology (BI 210) or Principles of Evolution (BI 215), and obtain a referral from a Biology faculty member or teaching assistant (TA).
+For undergradute researchers, you must be a current NMU student, have sucessfully completed Animal Physiology (BI 327) and/or Human Anatomy & Physiology (BI 207 / BI 208) and - depending on the project topic - Introduction to Cell & Molecular Biology (BI 218) or Principles of Ecology (BI 210) or Principles of Evolution (BI 215), and obtain a referral from a Biology faculty member or teaching assistant (TA).
 Send your application to Dr Sylvain Giroud at sgiroud@nmu.edu with the subject line: Energetics Lab Application (student name).

 Credit: A. Strijkstra